 3. Get the car’s MAC address approved

-- Connect the Mac to the xfinitywifi hotspot: Click don’t the Wi-Fi icon and then on the xfinitywifi on the list.
+- Connect the Mac computer to the xfinitywifi hotspot: Click don’t the Wi-Fi icon and then on the xfinitywifi on the list.

 - The computer will connect and after a few seconds a screen will pop up for you to enter an Xfinity account’s credential.